antonioribeiro/dev-box/docs/WhatsInTheBox.md

 NPM Packages
 - gunt-cli

-Grunt is not really installed, because it is, in fact, installed per project, so go to your project folder and type:
+Grunt is not really installed, because it must, in fact, installed per project, so go to your project folder and type:

 ```
 npm install grunt@0.4.1 -g